ethanabrooks/dissertation/policy-iteration.typ

   <janner_offline_2021>,
   <reed_generalist_2022>,
   <xu_prompting_2022>,
-).---or (2) relies on gradient-based methods---e.g. fine-tuning of the foundation models parameters as a whole
+) --- or (2) relies on gradient-based methods --- e.g. fine-tuning of the
+foundation models parameters as a whole
 #cites(<lee_multi-game_2022>, <reed_generalist_2022>, <baker_video_2022>) or
 newly training an adapter layer or prefix vectors while keeping the original